bazel-contrib/rules_jvm_external/docs/bzlmod.md

 Now you'll be able to use the same `REPIN=1 bazel run @maven//:pin` operation described in the [workspace instructions](/README.md#updating-maven_installjson) to update the dependencies.

+## Extension and tag documentation

+The extension and tag documentation can be found [in this document](bzlmod-api.md).

 ## Artifact exclusion

 The non-bzlmod instructions for how to configure